tahsinkose/hector-moveit/Development.md

 ---

 ### Perception
-From the system design point of view, there is only a Kinect2 sensor attached to the base of Quadcopter with downward orientation.
+From the system design point of view, there is only a Kinect2 sensor attached to the base of Quadcopter with front-facing orientation.
 In fact, any stereo camera with a good PointCloud2 generation ability would be adequate.
 <a href="http://docs.ros.org/indigo/api/moveit_tutorials/html/doc/pr2_tutorials/planning/src/doc/perception_configuration.html">MoveIt!
 Perception</a> requires sensors that produce either Point Cloud or Depth Image of the environment.
 There is no need to provide both sensory input to the pipeline, since either would suffice.
 When this configuration is made, OccupanyMapUpdater Plugin of MoveIt! constructs an <a href="http://octomap.github.io/">OctoMap</a> representation of the environment as robot moves.
 OctoMap is only a mapping approach, it is **not** a **SLAM** method.
 It is an efficient way of storing and manipulating 3D maps.
 In fact, this is reasonable for MoveIt! since it does not have to localize its robots because it was mainly developed for manipulators.
 For simulation purposes at the moment, it is not yet required to have Localization ability.
 But in the future, a real application definitely would require one.

 As Wil Selby had briefly illustrated in its <a href="https://www.wilselby.com/research/ros-integration/3d-mapping-navigation/">3D Navigation Tutorial</a>, <a href="http://introlab.github.io/rtabmap/RTAB-Map"> RTAB-Map</a> is a good SLAM candidate.
 It optionally requires an additional Laser Scanner for better performance.
 In <a href="http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot">SetupOnYourRobot</a> webpage, it is denoted that there should be at least a Kinect-like sensor.
 Therefore, it is a Stereo camera (RGB-D) SLAM approach.
 There is a <a href="https://github.com/Notou/Moveit-External-Octomap-Updater">custom Octomap updater plugin for MoveIt!</a> written by @Notou, which enables the OctoMap output from RTAB-Map to be directly fed into MoveIt!
 Pipeline.

-In below, related papers are added for future reference.
+In the References part, related papers are added for future reference.
 More will be added (hopefully) as project proceeds.

 ---